Cian747/awaards/README.md

-# INSTACLONE
+# GREAZE
-#### A clone of the famous instagram app, 2021
+#### Allows software developers to store and rate there apps, 2021
 #### By **CIAN**
 ## Description
-With the ability to follow,view and like posts from other users.
-You get to have a similar experience to using the actual instagram app.
+Be the first to post,edit,update and rate projects of other users.
 ## Setup/Installation Requirements
 * git clone the repo to your local desktop
 ```